evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 ### Seats

-#### First row seats
+#### First Row Seats

 The Honda e:Ny1 offers a single type of front seat.

-The following functionalities are available on the **** seat.
+The following functionalities are available on the **** seat:

-You can choose from 1 different materials/colors for this seat type.
+You can choose from 1 different materials/colors for this seat type:

-#### Second-row seat
+#### Second Row Seat

 The second row has a standard three-seat bench with a  split where you can fold each section separately to increase the cargo space.
-In addition, the following functionalities are available.
+In addition, the following functionalities are available:

-## Climate system
+## Climate System

-There is one climate system available.
+There is one climate system available:

-## Comfort features
+## Comfort Features

 The Honda e:Ny1 includes several features to enhance comfort and convenience:

 {{<evkxdisplayaddarticle />}}

-## User interface and control
+## User Interface and Control

 The Honda e:Ny1 has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.